Step 1 - Save A High Proportion Of Your Income

 Cut Services You Don't Use

 Want to save more?
 Free up more money for savings by cutting services you pay for but don't use.
 Cancel the subscription to the magazine you never read.
 Cancel your gym membership if you haven't gone to the gym since January.
-Consider becoming one of the many people who cut their cable subscription and watch TV on Netflix.
+Consider becoming one of the many people who cut their cable subscription and watch TV on an online streaming service like, Netflix or Hulu.

 The more services you cut, the more money you save.
 So take those monthly payments and turn them into monthly transfers into your savings account.